-Dressings need to remain in place until your first post operative check at the office.
+Dressings need to remain in place until your first post-operative check at the office.
+You should expect that they could become warm and have a small amount of pressure.
 Occasionally dressings can cause some irritation, and rarely cause allergic reactions.
-Should the dressings become unbearable or cause increasing redness & swelling, please call the rooms to arrange for them to be changed.
+Should the dressings become unbearable or cause increasing redness & swelling, please call the office to arrange for them to be changed.